 This article will help you understand the problematics of raster and vector map tiles and the main differences between these two map data types.
-You will learn about different MapTiler products, including MapTiler Cloud and MapTiler Data with MapTiler Server, that offer ready-to-use raster and vector tiles of the entire planet for your projects and applications.
-Also, you will find out how to create raster or vector map tiles from your own data with MapTiler Desktop.
+You will learn about different MapTiler products, including MapTiler Cloud and MapTiler Data that offer ready-to-use raster and vector tiles of the entire planet for your projects and applications.
+Also, you will find out how to create raster or vector map tiles from your own data with MapTiler Engine.

 With MapTiler you can take advantage of both map data types.
 You can use many standard MapTiler maps of the whole world or create your own data set.

 Web maps based on raster tiles technology are older but still widely used approach by many.
 In computer graphics, a raster graphic is a dot matrix data structure that represents a generally rectangular grid of pixels (points of color), viewable e.g. via a computer or mobile display.
 Raster images are stored in image files of varying formats.

 Raster map tiles are actually nothing else than raster images.
 Zoomable raster maps consist of many raster map tiles (in the .png or .jpg format) placed next to each other, ordered in a pyramid scheme.
 This clever trick allows you to browse just a small part of the map without loading it whole while maintaining the feeling of exploring a single large document.
 Read more about zoomable maps and the pyramid scheme in this article.